pit65/hardened_kernel/README.md

-Stripped kernel for slackware 15 for standard desktop Intel and AMD processors.This works on ThinkStation 510.
+Stripped kernel  config file for slackware 15 for standard desktop Intel and AMD processors.This works on ThinkStation 510.

   1.No IPv6